 Enjoy the thrill of taking off from the Loch’s waters and seeing the lochs, islands, landscapes, and mountains in a way that few have while visiting Loch Lomond, the Trossachs National Park, and beyond.

-Flying aboard a seaplane is a once-in-a-life experience that you should definitely consider on your trip to Loch Lomond.
+Flying aboard a seaplane is a once-in-a-lifetime experience that you should definitely consider on your trip to Loch Lomond.

 The Maid of the Loch